-In the above table, in accordance with the SEC's definitions and rules, "audit fees" are fees Lifeway paid to its independent registered public accountant for professional services in connection with the audit of our consolidated financial statements for the fiscal years ended December 31, 2018 and 2017 included in Form 10-K, for the audit of our internal control over financial reporting, for the review of the unaudited financial statements included in Form 10-Qs within those fiscal years, and for services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements; "audit-related fees" are fees for work performed during those fiscal years for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements; "tax fees" are fees for work performed during those fiscal years for tax compliance, tax advice, and tax planning; and "all other fees" are fees for work performed during those fiscal years for any services not included in the first three categories.
+In the above table, in accordance with the SEC's definitions and rules, "audit fees" are fees Lifeway paid to its independent registered public accountant for professional services in connection with the audit of our consolidated financial statements for the fiscal years ended December 31, 2019 and 2018 included in Form 10-K, for the audit of our internal control over financial reporting, for the review of the unaudited financial statements included in Form 10-Qs within those fiscal years, and for services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements; "audit-related fees" are fees for work performed during those fiscal years for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements; "tax fees" are fees for work performed during those fiscal years for tax compliance, tax advice, and tax planning; and "all other fees" are fees for work performed during those fiscal years for any services not included in the first three categories.
 All of the services set forth in sections (1) through (4) above were approved by the Audit and Corporate Governance Committee in accordance with its charter.
+Substantially all MHM's personnel, who work under the control of MHM shareholders, are employees of wholly owned subsidiaries of CBIZ, Inc., which provides personnel and various services to MHM in an alternative practice structure.

-For the fiscal years ended December 31, 2018 and 2017, we retained certain firms other than MHM for tax compliance, tax advice and tax planning.
+For the fiscal years ended December 31, 2019 and 2018, we retained certain firms other than MHM for tax compliance, tax advice, tax planning and other accounting advice.